Turkey-Syria earthquake death toll tops 11,000

 "Our hands cannot pick up anything because of the cold," said Pikal.
 "Work machines are needed."

-The scale of suffering was also staggering in Syria, a region already beset by more than a decade of civil war that has displaced millions within the country and sent more to seek refuge in Turkey.
+The scale of suffering was also staggering in Syria, a region already beset by more than a decade of civil war that has displaced millions within the country, prompting many to seek refuge in Turkey.
 With thousands of buildings toppled there, it wasn't clear how many people might still be trapped underneath the rubble.

 Aid efforts in Syria have been hampered by the ongoing war and the isolation of the rebel-held region along the border, which is surrounded by Russia-backed government forces.
 Syria itself is an international pariah and under Western sanctions linked to the war.